prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 * user privacy - Some publishers may want to opt out of these practices even though it limits their user's values on the open market.
 * security - Publishers may want to control which bidders are trusted to inject sync javascript into their pages.

-A simple example of setting the userSync rules:
+The default behavior of the platform is to allow every adapter to drop up to 5 image-based user syncs.
+The sync images will be dropped 3 seconds after the auction starts.

+Push the user syncs to later in the page load:
 {% highlight js %}
 pbjs.userSync = {
-    pixelEnabled: true,   // allow all adapters to drop user-sync pixels
-    syncDelay: 6000       // 6 seconds after the auction
+    syncDelay: 5000       // 5 seconds after the auction
 };
 {% endhighlight %}

-In this example, only certain adapters are allowed to drop sync pixels:
+Turn off userSync entirely:
 {% highlight js %}
 pbjs.userSync = {
+    syncEnabled: false
+};
+{% endhighlight %}

+Only certain adapters are allowed to drop sync images:
+{% highlight js %}
+pbjs.userSync = {
     enabledBidders: ['abc','xyz'] // only these bidders are allowed to sync
-    pixelEnabled: true,           // and only for pixels
-    syncsPerBidder: 3,            // and no more than 3 pixels at a time
+    syncsPerBidder: 3,            // and no more than 3 syncs at a time
     syncDelay: 6000,              // 6 seconds after the auction
 };
 {% endhighlight %}

-In the last example, the same bidders can drop sync pixels, but the timing will be controlled by the page:
+The same bidders can drop sync pixels, but the timing will be controlled by the page:
 {% highlight js %}
 pbjs.userSync = {
     enabledBidders: ['abc','xyz'] // only these bidders are allowed to sync
-    pixelEnabled: true,           // and only for pixels
     enableOverride: true          // publisher will call pbjs.userSync.syncAll() };
 {% endhighlight %}